 - Applicants can only submit one application in a year.

-- No more than two awards will be made to an individual department or subject area within multidisciplinary departments or schools.
+- No more than two awards per round will be made to an individual department or subject area within multidisciplinary departments or schools.

 - Applicants who have had a previous student are not eligible unless they have submitted the required Final Summary Report for their student.

 - Supervisors and Co-Supervisors of current Anatomical Society 3-year PhD Research Studentships are not allowed to apply for Undergraduate Summer Vacation Research Scholarships Awards.

 - Will normally be undergraduates in a biomedical or biological subject, or biological science related subject, or in medicine, dentistry or veterinary sciences.

 - Will be required to apply for Early Career Membership of the Society and to be elected to that category of membership by Council before the end of the project and pay the fee which is currently £10 per annum which is not re-imbused before completion of their summer vocational scholarship.